Skip to content

 The rest of the centre worth an hour

 Once you have the big four, the centre fills the gaps beautifully on foot.
-The St George Rotunda aside, do not miss these:
+The St George Rotunda aside, don’t miss these:

-- The Ivan Vazov National Theatre, a red-and-gold neo-classical showpiece from 1907, faces a small park that is the city’s favourite people-watching bench.
+• The Ivan Vazov National Theatre, a red-and-gold neo-classical showpiece from 1907, faces a small park that’s the city’s favourite people-watching bench.

-- St Nedelya cathedral anchors the main square, and the Sveta Sofia basilica, which gave the city its name, sits beside the Nevsky with an eerie underground necropolis you can pay to walk.
+• St Nedelya cathedral anchors the main square, and the Sveta Sofia basilica, which gave the city its name, sits beside the Nevsky with an eerie underground necropolis you can pay to walk.
+Together with the golden Russian Church and the Rotunda, they string into a walkable half-day of their own, which our Sofia churches guide sets out in order.

 Give the theatre park and Vitoshka an unhurried evening; this is where Sofia feels most like itself.